‘Organic systems can improve under stress’ - Interview with the team from the MOJO Institute

 Gerrit, you are the founder of the MOJO Institute.
 How did you come up with the idea?

-In order to be able to prevent and treat chronic diseases and to help top athletes optimize their performance, medicine needs a complementary organic paradigm to the purely mechanical paradigm.
+To prevent and treat chronic diseases and to help elite athletes optimize their performance, medicine needs a complementary organic paradigm to the purely mechanical paradigm.
 And that is regenerative medicine.
-In order to give this regenerative medicine a place and a platform, I founded the MOJO Institute for Regenerative Medicine in Hennef at the beginning of 2020.
-This makes us a unique contact point in Germany for people who want causal therapy for chronic diseases and athletes who want to rehabilitate or optimize based on the latest scientific findings.
-In addition, I founded the "International Association of Performance Medicine (IAPM)" with some colleagues in 2019.
+To provide a space and platform for this regenerative medicine, I founded the MOJO Institute for Regenerative Medicine in Hennef at the beginning of 2020.
+This makes us a unique contact point in Germany for people seeking causal therapy for chronic diseases and for athletes seeking rehabilitation or optimization based on the latest scientific findings.
+In addition, I founded the International Association of Performance Medicine (IAPM) with several colleagues in 2019.

-What distinguishes regenerative medicine from classical medicine?
+What distinguishes regenerative medicine from conventional medicine?

 Are humans structurally identical to plants?